-The Division of Forest Research in the Institute of Biological Resources conducts research in the four core areas of forest ecology and biology, silviculture, tree breeding and genetics, and harvesting.

-The Division also conducts research into taxonomy, forest protection, forest assessment, and seed resource conservation and distribution.
+The Division of Forest Research in the Institute of Biological Resources conducts research in the core areas of forest ecology, forest diseases, forest physiology, forest operation, fire behaviour and soils, nutrition and hydrology.
+The Division also conducts research into taxonomy, modelling and seed research.
 The Division maintains close liaison with relevant State authorities and, on occasion, collaborates with private companies.
-It operates seven regional stations in the States and the Northern Territory.
+It operates two regional stations and three regional groups in the States.

-Within the Institute of Biological Resources (Divisions of Plant Industry, Entomology, Soils, Water and Land Resources and Wildlife Research) and the Institute of Energy and Earth Resources (Division of Groundwater Research) research is undertaken on forestry problems relevant to the disciplines pursued in these Divisions.
+Within the Institute of Biological Resources (Divisions of Plant Industry, Entomology, Soils, Water and Land Resources and Wildlife and Rangelands Research) and the Institute of Energy and Earth Resources (Division of Groundwater Research) research is undertaken on forestry problems relevant to the disciplines pursued in these Divisions.

-Within the Institute of Industrial Technology, the Division of Chemical Technology carries out a wide range of investigations relating to the properties of wood, the processing and uses of wood and wood products.
+Within the Institute of Industrial Technology, the Division of Chemical and Wood Technology carries out a wide range of investigations relating to the properties of wood, the processing and uses of wood and wood products.
 The research programs of the Division are directed towards developing ways whereby Australia's forest resources can be more effectively utilised.
 The programs include processing of wood and timber, technology of fibre separation, wood and fibre properties, composite wood and paper products, assessment of cellulosic resources and conservation of wood-based materials.
-Technology for the production of liquid fuels from wood and other plant materials is also being investigated.
+Technology for the production of high value chemicals from wood and other plant materials is also being investigated.